 When the holidays roll around, I always go back to this list of Christmas Decorations to Make Every Year.
 While I admire the beauty of themed trees and décor, I have become a fan of the rustic look that comes from homemade decorations.
-These fun decorations are things that bring back the classic look of the holidays with ease.

 Christmas Decorations To Make Every Year